 Research by Glassdoor found that organizations with a robust onboarding process improve new hire retention by 82 percent and productivity by over 70 percent.
 Whereas according to Urbanbound, some organizations will lose 20 percent of new hires within the first 45 days of employment due to ineffective onboarding.
-You don't want to lose all that time, energy, and talent, before they are able to remember everyone's name.
+You don't want to lose all that time, energy, and talent before they can remember everyone's name.

-Most companies are good at showing salespeople where they sit, getting them set up on their computers and phones, walking them around the office, and introducing them to the team.
-Many companies have their new employees shadow more tenured employees for a period of time to learn about their roles and how things work.
+Most companies are good at showing salespeople where they sit, setting them up on their computers and phones, walking them around the office, and introducing them to the team.
+Many companies have their new employees shadow more tenured employees for some time to learn about their roles and how things work.
 In fact, according to Sapling, new hires will have over 50 activities that need to be completed during their onboarding period.

 Having a timeline of when milestones should be met and assignments completed helps new hires plan and prioritize their time and projects.
-They should be given enough information so that they can schedule meetings and follow up on the assignments themselves, owning their learning.
+They should be given enough information to schedule meetings and follow up on the assignments themselves, owning their learning.
 The critical ingredient many onboarding programs miss is validation.
-Just because you told them, doesn’t mean they remember or know how to do something.
-Set a benchmark for level of proficiency and validate their learnings.
+Just because you told them doesn’t mean they remember or know how to do something.
+Set a benchmark for the level of proficiency and validate their learnings.

 Now that onboarding has become more virtual for positions that were intended to be in the office, it brings about some challenges, but also opportunities.
 Top things to consider while onboarding virtually:

 Communication is even more critical when your team is remote.
 Questions you'll want to figure out are; How should they be spending their time?
 What are their weekly and daily goals?
-What are things they need to ask you about before proceeding, and what are things they can move forward with on their own?
+What are things they need to ask you before proceeding, and what can they move forward with on their own?

 With most meetings being virtual now, it's a perfect time to practice calls with your team.
 Virtual ride-a-longs with customers are a great way to see how your salespeople are doing.
 You will be able to see how they interact with clients, have them share how they thought the call went, and coach effectively.
-Many times, sales leaders rely on how their salespeople think the call went.
-In our experience, salespeople can often have 'happy ears,' or feel it went much better than it did.
-In some rare cases, people are harder on themselves, and the call actually went better than they thought.
+Sales leaders often rely on how their salespeople believe the call went.
+In our experience, salespeople can often have 'happy ears' or feel it went much better than it did.
+In some rare cases, people are harder on themselves, and the call went better than they thought.
 You can give feedback based on specific things you saw in the call, tell them what they did well, and help them see areas they can work on.

 Make sure your team has enough to do.
-You don't want to overwhelm them with the proverbial fire hose, but you want to make sure they have enough to keep them active and learning.
+You don't want to overwhelm them with the proverbial fire hose, but you want to ensure they have enough to keep them active and learning.
 There are a lot more distractions when people work from home.
-Not just social media, trying to learn the latest statics on the virus, but also the comforts of being at home, or in many cases having children, pets, and spouses at home as well.
+Not just social media, trying to understand the latest statics on the virus, but also the comforts of being at home or having children, pets, and spouses at home.

-There is a lot to balance and each situation is different.
+There is a lot to balance, and each situation is different.
 Help your team prioritize their time.
 Use MITs (Most Important Things) with deadlines to keep them focused.
 Some days will likely be less productive than others.
-As people are settling into this 'new normal', how can you help them make up for what didn't get done?
+As people settle into this "new normal," how can you help them make up for what didn't get done?
 Maybe daily activity plans need to be updated and increased to get back to where they need to be for the month and the year.
 Increase in realistic amounts – challenging but achievable.